littlezaide/BurntcoatHead/themes.md

 ![looking north](https://cloud.githubusercontent.com/assets/3923569/5492399/b2e3fea0-86b7-11e4-9767-3a4715d3c505.JPG)

 - what factors make Burntcoat Head the site of the world's highest tides?
 - how are tides actually measured?
+We'll show the device that measured the tides and briefly how it works.
-- comparison of Burntcoat Head with seas elsewhere (e.g. Mediterranean, North Atlantic) and with the runner up for highest tides in Leaf Basin, Ungava Bay QC.
+- comparison of Burntcoat Head with seas elsewhere (e.g. Mediterranean, North Atlantic) and with the runner up for highest tides in Leaf Basin, Ungava Bay QC. - show the relative heights, either averages or peaks.
-- use a landscape feature to present the whole Bay of Fundy with relative average tide levels.
-The apex will be at Burntcoat Head.
+- potentially use a landscape feature to present the whole Bay of Fundy with relative average tide levels.
+The apex would be at Burntcoat Head.

 ## the Lighthouse(s)